A Hundred Years After Keynes

 The identity holds in any economy, not just market economies.
 In a planned economy, profit is administratively set to zero, prices equal calculated average cost, and high investment must be offset by a combination of high government surplus (T > G, so the (G − T) term is negative) and high worker savings — exactly the situation in pre-1978 reform China.
 Or take Japan after the bubble burst in the 1990s: investment slowed sharply but corporate profits did not fall into a serious long-run decline, only stagnation, because the Japanese government subsidized the corporate sector for years through deficits (QE combined with fiscal expansion).

-When asking after the source of growth, the modern undergraduate textbook answer is investment (I): more capital input on the supply side — physical assets like plants and machinery, and more importantly intangible assets — R&D and technical innovation.
+The modern undergraduate textbook answer is investment (I) — more capital input on the supply side, physical assets like plants and machinery — and technology (TFP) — R&D and technical innovation.

-But Keynes’s 1936 General Theory of Employment, Interest and Money offered a completely different answer — demand is the lifeblood of all market economic activity.
+But Keynes’s 1936 General Theory of Employment, Interest and Money offered a completely different answer — "in the long run we are all dead," and in the short run, demand is the lifeblood of all market economic activity.
 When workers, out of insecurity, prefer saving to consuming each marginal dollar earned, and investors choose savings over investment, the economy slips into severe depression — even in the 1930s, when the second industrial revolution was producing rapidly compounding outputs, when automobiles, electrical equipment, and chemical industries reached unprecedented levels.
 The Faustian human appetite for knowledge does not change with the economic system, from Socrates to Fourier.
 Abel, who built the modern foundations of algebra, did not stop his research because nineteenth-century Norway could not support a living through mathematics.
 But conversely, the modern consumer society of endless wanting — of always wanting more and better — is the most fundamental source of economic growth.
 When demand exists, profit’s lure gives people inexhaustible drive to apply the knowledge and technology that exists or is about to be created, and to manufacture supply matched to that demand.
 From the opening of new spice trade routes to the race against the physical limits of the transistor under Moore’s Law — through repeated amplifications of human desire, civilization has reached a wholly new chapter.

 4